 Step 3: Hairline for 3/4 fashion face

-Drawing the hairline from this perspective is actually really easy once you understand the logic behind.
+Drawing the hairline from this perspective is actually really easy once you understand the logic behind it.
 Mark the horizontal and vertical boundaries of the hair you’re already familiar with.
-Note that they both have a slight incline because of the view point.
+Note that they both have a slight incline because of the viewpoint.
 Join them with a nice soft curve and then add the segment that is placed behind the ear.
 Notice that this segment starts about at the middle of the ear and that the horizontal part is perpendicular to the neck.

 Then find the Centerline of the neck and give the hairline a more realistic feeling, adding a bit of volume.